victorliu-sq/PaperWriting/FlashSMP.md

+## The Mcvitie-Wilson Algorithm

+The algorithm proposed by McVitie and Wilson is essentially another implementation of the Gale-Shapley algorithm, based on the principle that the proposal order does not affect the resulting stable matching.

+The key distinctions between the MW and GS algorithms lie in their execution phases.
+The MW algorithm iterates through every man and invokes a recursive procedure for free men to make proposals.
+When a man enters this recursive procedure, he proposes to his highest-ranked woman who has not yet rejected him.
+If the woman is unpaired, her partner rank is updated as in the GS algorithm.

+The main difference is in how rejected proposals are handled.
+In the MW algorithm, if a proposer is rejected by the woman he is proposing to, he immediately moves on to propose to the next woman on his list, rather than being added back to a queue.
+Similarly, if a woman accepts a new proposal, her previous partner will continue to propose to his next preference, instead of being pushed back to a queue.
+This approach eliminates the need for a queue and changes the flow of the algorithm compared to the GS method, streamlining the proposal process and reducing the complexity of managing free individuals.

 ## Unused

 In conclusion, a matching in the context of SMP is stable if and only if there are no blocking pairs.
 The Gale-Shapley algorithm ensures that a stable matching is always found, thus addressing the issue of instability in matchings by systematically eliminating blocking pairs through its proposal and acceptance phases.
 This guarantees that the final matching is stable, demonstrating the robustness and efficiency of the algorithm in solving the Stable Marriage Problem.